 How is Fiscal Deficit Calculated?

-The fiscal deficit is calculated by subtracting the total revenue obtained by the government in a fiscal year from the total expenditures that it incurred during the same period.
+Fiscal deficit is calculated by subtracting the total revenue obtained by the government in a fiscal year from the total expenditures that it incurred during the same period.

-Mathematically, it can be represented as
+Mathematically, it can be represented as follows:

-Fiscal deficit = Total Expenditure – Total Revenue (excluding the borrowings)
+Fiscal deficit = Total Expenditure – Total revenue (Excluding the borrowings)

 Components of Fiscal Deficit

 The fiscal deficit is composed of two components, namely income and expenditure.
-The components are discussed in brief in the following lines
+The components are discussed in brief in the following lines:

-Components of Total Income of the government
+Components of total income of the government

-Components of Expenditure
+Components of expenditure

-Fiscal deficit is calculated as a percentage of the GDP (Gross Domestic Product)
+Fiscal deficit is calculated as a percentage of the GDP (gross domestic product).

 How does the government balance the fiscal deficit?

-A situation of fiscal deficit prompts governments to indulge in welfare activities for the nation, without any need to raise taxes.
+A situation of fiscal deficit prompts governments to indulge in welfare activities for the nation without any need to raise taxes.